Pecnut/course-intro-to-cpp/README.md

 A compiler is a program which takes the text file we have written and turns it into something we can run.
 Compilers do not look like normal programs, with windows and graphics.
 Instead they are run using the command line.
 We will discuss this in class but for now, follow the instructions below, depending on which type of machine you will use.

 #### Instructions for Mac and Linux
+A C++ compiler should be installed by default on macOS and most Linux distributions.

 1. Open Terminal.
 2. Type `c++` and press Enter.
 3. If it says `clang: error: no input files` or `c++: fatal error: no input files`, then you are ready to go.